metrorailings/OwlBlog/content/posts/week-13-quick-insights.md

 The Bills have gotten a beat on this Cowboys passing offense.
 Though once again, the defense has been showing a vulnerability against the run.

-Offensive line has been a little overwhelmed today, likely because of carefully planned blitzes.
+The Cowboys' offensive front has been a little overwhelmed today, likely because of carefully planned blitzes.